pculllback/atml3-docs/source/includes/_containers.md

               [merkmalsname.value(),use_numerals=true,numeral_type=cardinal]
                 - use cardinal or ordinal to switch what kind of number to render.
 ```

+Value Containers just render the value (defined by the mappingExpression) for a property.
+They ignore the vocabulary.
+They can add grammatical informations and render with a case and determiner.
+Default values are case = Nom and determiner = def.

 The cases that exist are language dependent, eg Nom, Gen, Dat, Akk in German.
 Determiners might be